KMK-HEOR/KMK-HEOR.github.io/docs/basic.md

   - Go to calendar in your Outlook, change the meeting status to `Show As Out of Office` in the ribbon
   - Set up auto-reply email
   - Send out the reminder to all team members and clients couple days ahead

+### Vacation -- Urgent
+- Less than 2 days
+  - For example: You need to take care of your family members vecause they are ill
+  - Please notify your team lead once you are aware of the situation
+  - If you are sure that there is no effect on your project delivery, then it's fine
+  - If you notice that the project timeline might be affected, please let your team lead know ASAP that we can have someone to back up the project delivery
+  - Perfornace review expectation:
+    - No effect on project delivery: Meet expecation
+    - No effect on project delivery with back-up: Partial meet expectation
+    - Delay delivery: Not acceptable